ntricarichi22/Fantasyfootball/docs/CFC-GM-OFFICE-SPEC.md

 NOT blockers:

-1. **Persona switcher location.** Lean Option 1 (Settings) — confirm at build.
-2. **CFC Insider Feed disposition.** Lean Option 3 (roll into inbox) — confirm at build.
-3. **Director glyph designs.** Per-director visual accent.
+1. **Director glyph designs.** Per-director visual accent.
 Defer to mockup.
-4. **Empty state copy.** Final copy variants — settle at content-pass time.
+2. **Empty state copy.** Final copy variants — settle at content-pass time.
-5. **Memo dismissal mechanic.** Can the user "delete" a memo from the inbox?
+3. **Memo dismissal mechanic.** Can the user "delete" a memo from the inbox?
 Defer.
-6. **Cross-surface deeplinking.** Memo body's inline actions need stable route targets — confirm route map at build.
+4. **Cross-surface deeplinking.** Memo body's inline actions need stable route targets — confirm route map at build (most targets are 404 until the relevant phase ships — see CFC-HOME-SCREEN-SPEC.md v3.1 Section 4 for the current state of routes).
-7. **Director memo generation pipeline.** Who generates memos, on what cadence, with what triggers — defer to build (separate workstream).
+5. **Director memo generation pipeline.** Who generates memos, on what cadence, with what triggers — defer to build (separate workstream).
-8. **Settings menu contents.** Defer.
+6. **Settings menu contents and the Settings surface itself.** Defer.
-9. **Onboarding states.** Empty inbox for a brand new user — defer.
+7. **Onboarding states.** Empty inbox for a brand new user — defer.

 ---